A novel approach to water quality monitoring

 ShellEye will future proof these approaches by ensuring the developed methods can be exploited by the advanced capabilities of new satellite sensors that will be launched throughout the long-term EU Copernicus monitoring programme.

 An early warning

 Currents and tides can play a significant role in water quality changes, by transporting toxins and HABs through the sea.
 In addition, heavy rainfall and storm surges can also cause increased levels of pollutants and nutrients being transferred from the land to the sea, known as land runoff.

-Combining meteorological data with satellite analysis will allow ShellEye to understand how and when non-favourable environmental conditions will impact a location.
+Combining meteorological data with satellite analysis and modelled outputs will allow ShellEye to understand how and when non-favourable environmental conditions will impact a location.
 This knowledge will be used to develop mechanisms and tools that can predict when a shellfish farm may be affected as well as informing farmers of the local conditions relevant to them and the likelihood of it harming their crop.